Kethureddipatti

 Kethureddipatti is a Village Panchayat in Dharmapuri district of Tamil Nadu, India.
 It is located at 30 km from Dharmapuri town.
 It comes under Pappireddipatti taluk and Kadathur Block.
 It belongs to Pappireddipatti State Legislative Assembly Constituency and Dharmapuri Loksabha Constituency.
 It consists of nine panchayat wards.
 As per the 2011 Census, the total population of this village is 4,808.

 Geography

 Kethureddipatti is situated 32 km south of Dharmapuri.
 It is in the southern region of the district.
-It is surrounded by Kavaramalai RF in the southest and Vathalmalai Hills in the northwest.
+It is surrounded by Kavaramalai RF in the southeast and Vathalmalai Hills in the northwest.

 Demographics

 As per the 2011 census of India, the Kethureddipatti Village has population of 4,808 out of which male population is 2,456 while female population is 2,352.
 Literacy rate of kettureddipatty village is 64.43% out of which 73.62% males and 54.85% females are literate.

 Transport

 Kethureddipatti has both government and private bus connectivity with Bommidi, Kadathur, Pappireddipatti, Harur, Dharmapuri.